-The mission of the CCC is to catalyze the computing research community and enable the pursuit of innovative, high-impact research.
-One of the most important ways in which we do this is through the support of visioning activities for the community.
+The mission of CCC is to catalyze the computing research community and enable the pursuit of innovative, high-impact research.
+One of the most important ways we do this is through the support of visioning activities for the community.

 So what is visioning?
-Visioning is the process of nucleation, crystallization, and broadening awareness of computing research goals that are five, 10, 20, or more years into the future.
-Once we accept a proposal (nucleation), we then sponsor and plan a visioning activity (crystallization), typically in the form of a workshop to inform a visioning report that is circulated to the computing research community (broadening), as well as additional activities with agencies, policymakers, etc., as appropriate.
-Through visioning workshops, the CCC works with community members to bring together a diverse group of people to speak openly about the challenges that the field is facing around a topic or area, and what concrete progress could look like in that domain.
+Visioning is the process of nucleation, crystallization, and broadening awareness of computing research goals that are 5, 10, 20, or more years into the future.
+Once we accept a proposal (nucleation), we then sponsor and plan a visioning activity (crystallization), to inform a visioning report that is circulated to the computing research community (broadening), as well as additional activities with agencies, policymakers, etc., as appropriate.
+Through visioning activities, CCC works with community members to bring together a diverse group of people to speak openly about the challenges the field is facing around a topic or area, and what concrete progress could look like in that domain.

-The first step in the visioning process, nucleation, is the formulation of a potential vision by a small number of people.
+Nucleation, the first step in the visioning process, is the formulation of a potential vision by a small number of people.
 That person or group identifies a problem that needs fixing (e.g., the prevalence of health disparities in society) or a technology trend that presents challenges we do not know how to meet (e.g., the gap between what quantum computers might be able to do and how we currently build and program them), as well as a community or technology poised to solve it.
 If you are ready to submit a visioning proposal, you are probably in this stage.
-Once you submit a proposal, the CCC and its network will help you to further refine your ideas and plans, for example by broadening or narrowing the scope of a potential workshop, suggesting potential workshop participants, recommending workshop modalities, or identifying related work.
+Once you submit a proposal, CCC and its network will help you to further refine your ideas and plans, for example by broadening or narrowing the scope of a potential workshop, suggesting potential workshop participants, recommending visioning modalities, or identifying related work.

 Crystallization sharpens a vision through community participation, clarification of ideas regarding the topic, and formulation of concrete research directions to overcome the associated challenges.
 While this will typically take the form of a visioning workshop, there are other ways in which CCC can help move your ideas forward, such as roundtables or white papers; please contact us if you have thoughts or questions about this.
-The steps involved in planning a visioning workshop are discussed in more detail further below.

-The final visioning step, broadening, focuses on the dissemination of your ideas and recommendations to the computing research community, policy makers, funding agencies, and the general public.
-To make this happen, the workshop will need to produce timely, tangible content-in the form of a visioning report-as well as assist in spreading the workshop's key ideas in other forms (e.g., white papers for policymakers, presentations at conferences, participation in a Congressional briefing, creation of a guest blog post for the CCC, social media posts, etc.) CCC staff can help you understand and follow up on the appropriate options.
+Broadening, the final visioning step, focuses on the dissemination of your ideas and recommendations to the computing research community, policymakers, funding agencies, and the general public.
+To make this happen, the activity will need to produce timely, tangible content-in the form of a visioning report-as well as assist in spreading the workshop's key ideas in other forms (e.g., white papers for policymakers, presentations at conferences, participation in a Congressional briefing, creation of a guest blog post for the CCC, social media posts, etc.).
+CCC staff can help you understand and follow up on the appropriate options.

 The RFP (https://cra.org/ccc/visioning/rfp-creating-visions-for-computing-research/) provides an overview of the visioning-workshop process, including contact information for the CCC.
 The rest of this document describes best practices for putting together a successful proposal and running a high-impact visioning activity.
-As a first step, we highly encourage submission of a short letter of intent, submitted to cccrfp@cra.org (no more than one page in length), that briefly addresses the key points listed below.
-CCC will provide initial feedback for use in helping you to prepare a full proposal as per the guidelines below.
-The length of the full project proposal should be commensurate with the scope of the proposed activities, but not longer than six pages.
+CCC will provide feedback while you prepare a proposal.